List of features on X

-Twitter, now officially completely rebranded as X, is an American microblogging and social networking service on which users post and interact with messages still commonly known as "tweets" (officially called "posts").
-Registered users can post, like and "retweet" (officially "repost"), and read those that are publicly available.
+X (formerly Twitter) is an American microblogging and social networking platform where registered users can share short messages in short posts, called tweets; like posts and repost (retweet) them, as well as read and respond to other user's public posts.

-Twitter structure
+Structure

-Tweets
+Posts

-Tweets, a term for short posts, are publicly visible by default, but senders can restrict message delivery to only their followers.
-Users can mute users they do not wish to interact with, block accounts from viewing their tweets and remove accounts from their followers list.
-Users can tweet via the Twitter website, compatible external applications (such as for smartphones), or by Short Message Service (SMS) available in certain countries.
-Users may subscribe to other users' tweets—this is known as "following" and subscribers are known as "followers" or "tweeps", a portmanteau of Twitter and peeps.
-Individual tweets can be forwarded by other users to their own feed, a process known as a "retweet", a term for reposting.
-In 2015, Twitter launched "quote tweet" (originally called "retweet with comment"), a feature that allows users to add a comment to their retweet, nesting one tweet in the other.
-Users can also "like" (formerly "favorite") individual tweets.
+Short posts, often called as tweets are publicly visible by default, but senders can restrict message delivery to only their followers.
+Users can also mute users they do not wish to interact with, block accounts from viewing their tweets and remove accounts from their followers list.
+Users can post via the X website, and may also subscribe other users known as "following" and subscribers are known as "followers" Individual posts can be forwarded by other users to their own feed, a process known as a repost─often called as a retweet.
+In 2015, Twitter launched "quote tweet" (originally called "retweet with comment"): a feature that allows users to add a comment to their retweets/reposts, nesting one post in the other.
+Users can also "like" (formerly "favorite") individual posts.